When you bend EMT pipe, it’s very important you REAM the pipe (also known as deburring).

 (After 4-5 years of use, I never had to replace the blade!)

-Regular Lineman’s Pliers
+Regular Lineman’s Pliers for Reaming

 Drill Attachment Pipe Reamer

-Conclusion: Best Pipe Reaming Tool for Electricians
+Best Pipe Reamer for Electricians